prathyand/Colonic_Crypt_Segmentation/readme.md

 ## t-SNE analysis on test and train datasets:

 To find the feature overlap within train and test datasets, t-SNE analysis is used.
-Featues are extracted from the last layer of encoder in UNET++ for train and test datasets.
+Features are extracted from the last layer of encoder in UNET++ for train and test datasets.
 Any pixel within the (512,512) contains a mask pixel, it t is considered as class '1'.
-Features are created for both test and train datasets and t-SNE is performed to project the data into two dimentions.
+Features are created for both test and train datasets and t-SNE is performed to project the data into two dimensions.

-Train data has class '0' datapoints to some extent clustered and seperated from the class '1' datapoints but there is a significant overlap in both classes in test dataset.
-This is probably due to the the labeling strategy described above.
+Train data has class '0' datapoints to some extent clustered and separated from the class '1' datapoints but there is a significant overlap in both classes in test dataset.
+This is probably due to the labeling strategy described above.

 #### train data TSNE